Tresjs/.github/GOVERNANCE.md

 - **Github:** Updating documentation or fixing a typo
 - Helping people on GitHub, Discord, etc.
 - Answering questions on Stack Overflow, socials, etc.
-- Creating tutorials, videos, courses and livestreams about TresJS
+- Creating tutorials, videos, courses, and live streams about TresJS

 #### Accountabilities

-Rest assured, this role does not require any extra responsibilities nor time commitment.
+Rest assured, this role does not require any extra responsibilities or time commitment.
 We hope you stick around and keep participating in our community!

 #### Nomination process

-You may self-nominate yourself by sending the message `!contribute` to any Discord channel.
-If you do this, please share a second message with a link or a description of your contribution.
+You may self-nominate yourself by sending the message `!contribute` to any Discord channel followed by a link or a text explaining your contribution.
+Example: `!contribute created a new demo on the #showcase channel`

 You may also be granted this role automatically if you are active and helpful on Discord

 ### Level 2: Maintainer

-The Maintainer role is available to contributors who want to join the team and take part in the long-term maintenance and growth of TresJS ecosystem.
+The Maintainer role is available to contributors who want to join the team and take part in the long-term maintenance and growth of the TresJS ecosystem.

 This role is critical to TresJS long-term success and growth.
-Mantainers act as the public face of the project and are most likely to be your first point of contact when interacting with Discord or Github.
+Maintainers act as the public face of the project and are most likely to be your first point of contact when interacting with Discord or Github.

 > [!NOTE]
 > **Maintainers are not required to write code**!
-Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.
+Some Maintainers spend most of their time inside Discord, maintaining a healthy community there.
 Others work on technical documentation, reviewing PRs, support, or design.

 #### Recognized Contributions